SyntaxColoring/ansitext/ReadMe.md

 - Formatters for bold, underlined and blinking text
 - Text color and background color formatters for the 8 system-defined colors
 - Define your own text and background colors by their RGB components
-- Nest and combine formatters to mix their effects any way you like
+- Arbitrarily nest and combine formatters to mix their effects
-- Output function agnostic - use `writeln` from the standard library, or something else if you prefer
-- Lightweight and extensible API
+- Light and extensible API

 API Reference
 =============